Dennis and Phyllis Washington Foundation Native American Graduate Fellowship

 - Enrolled member of a Montana Native American tribe;

 Additional Award Information:

-- Upon receipt of the Fellowship, the student is guaranteed one (1) year of funding and allowed a maximum of two (2) years of funding, provided the recipient remains eligible;
+- Upon receipt of the Fellowship, the student will receive one (1) year of funding.

 - Preference will be given to applicants who have provided a letter of support from the department in which they are enrolled as a graduate student, indicating that said department will provide them with a GRA or GTA stipend.